Ravi-yadav-09/JavaKeyBlaze/README.md

-# JavaKeyBlaze
-A desktop application built with Java Swing to test and track your typing speed.  ## ✨ Features  - ⏱️ Custom time limits (15, 30, 60 seconds) - 📜 Random sentence generator - 📈 Live WPM (Words Per Minute) counter - 🧠 WPM history tracker - 🌙 Dark mode toggle - 🧼 Easy-to-use GUI with reset and refresh options
+A Java-based GUI application to test and improve your typing speed.
+Features include a live WPM counter, dark mode toggle, customizable timer, random sentences, and WPM history tracking.